Mikheltodd/MixedMessages/README.md

 ## Acknowledgements

 - This project was inspired by Codecademy
-- This project was based on [this tutorial](https://www.codecademy.com/paths/full-stack-engineer-career-path/tracks/fscp-javascript-syntax-portfolio-project/modules/fscp-mixed-messages/kanban_projects/mixed-messages).
+- This project was based on <a href="ttps://www.codecademy.com/paths/full-stack-engineer-career-path/tracks/fscp-javascript-syntax-portfolio-project/modules/fscp-mixed-messages/kanban_projects/mixed-messages" target="_blank">this tutorial</a>
 - Many thanks to...
 Google

 ## Contact
-Created by [@Mikheltodd](https://github.com/Mikheltodd) - feel free to contact me!
+Created by <a href="https://github.com/Mikheltodd" target="_blank">@Mikheltodd</a> - feel free to contact me!

 ## License